-Additional considerations should be analyzed when the restaurant is affected by a breach involving payment card information (e.g., debit or credit cards).
-This analysis is especially important for restaurants.
-According to one study, 100% of data compromises in 2015 impacting the Food and Beverage industry targeted card track (magnetic stripe) data.
-If your restaurant accepts payment cards, and card information is the subject of a data breach, you may have additional obligations to notify your payment processor, merchant bank, and/or the payment card brands.
+Additional considerations should be analyzed when the organization is affected by a breach involving payment card information (e.g., debit or credit cards).
+If your organization accepts payment cards and card information is the subject of a data breach, you may have additional obligations to notify your payment processor, merchant bank, and/or the payment card brands.